 In order to publicly exhibit a movie, movie theaters secure a single license from a movie's distributor that covers all of the various rights embedded within a single feature, and then compensate the movie's distributor for use.
-This is possible because the Movie Theater Exemption prohibits PROs from licensing or suing movie theaters for public performances of the music in movies.
-As a result, PROs' members negotiate licensing with the film's producers, not the film's exhibitors.
-This sensible practice means that movie theaters do not need to obtain additional licenses for the public performance rights in the music embedded in movies.
-Instead, film producers secure all of the rights necessary for theatrical exhibition of a musical work, including public performance rights in musical compositions included in the film, at the point of a movie's production.
+This is possible because film producers are able to secure all of the rights necessary for theatrical exhibition, including public performance rights in musical compositions included in the film, at the point of a movie's production.
+The film producers' ability to clear public performance rights associated with theatrical exhibition was made possible by the Movie Theater Exemption, which prohibits PROs from licensing or suing movie theaters for public performances of the music in movies.
+As a result, PROs' members individually handle licensing of the public performance rights of their songs for theatrical exhibition, by including those rights in the same transaction in which they negotiate the license for synchronization rights that allow for the incorporation of those songs into a particular movie.
+This sensible practice means that movie theaters do not need to obtain additional licenses for the public performance rights in the music.

-Without the protections offered by the Decrees, the competitive marketplace for public performance rights enjoyed by movie theaters would likely evaporate, and the impact of new, unregulated PRO fees could force movie theaters into downsizing or closure.
-Movie theaters are crucial cultural touchstones in the United States.
-From large chains to mid-size regional circuits to single-screen theaters, movie theaters are vital to American life.
-They are gathering places that not only entertain moviegoers, but also provide an important economic and social engine for
+Without the protections offered by the Decrees, the competitive marketplace for public performance rights enjoyed by movie theaters would likely evaporate, and the impact of new, unregulated PRO fees could force movie theaters into downsizing or closure (without mentioning the fact that such unregulated and unilateral fees may be subject of lawsuits and litigations).
+Movie theaters are crucial cultural touchstones in the United States. and are vital to hometowns.
+They are gathering places that not only entertain moviegoers, but also provide an important economic and social engine for their communities.
+Movie theaters can be particularly important for consumers in smaller markets, where a movie theater may be a key place to gather with members of their community.
+Many of these more rural areas also lack strong broadband service, which means that a movie theater may be the only reliable viewing option in those communities.